Visiting the Sahara Desert was the main reason why I decided to travel to Morocco.

 The first thing I’d say is that you have two options.

-If you want things booked in advance: If you’d prefer the peace of mind that comes with having everything booked before you arrive, go for this tour on Viator.
-It’s $125 for the two-night trip, so slightly more expensive than turning up and booking on the streets of Marrakech, but the tour has amazing reviews and you’ll be in great hands.
-It’s identical to the one that I took, so you’ll have the time of your life on the trip!
+If you want things booked in advance: If you’d prefer the peace of mind that comes with having everything booked before you arrive, go for the tour I took.
+It’s $120 for the two-night trip, so slightly more expensive than turning up and booking on the streets of Marrakech, but the tour has amazing reviews (over 4,000 people have taken this tour!) and you’ll be in great hands.
+You’ll have the time of your life on the trip!

 Save This to Pinterest